-Elections are held once every four years.
+Elections are held once every four years, with the latest all out elections being held in May 2023.
 All seats are contested together.
-The next election is in 2023.
 The Council has a 'leader and cabinet' form of governance, which means the Council delegates authority to decide some matters to a 'cabinet' called the cabinet committee, which is chaired by the Leader of the Council.
 The cabinet committee manages much of the ordinary business of the Council, with the full council having the final say on matters of strategic policy, budget, and council tax.